On the derived category of Grassmannians in arbitrary characteristic: Some preliminaries on representation theory

 Throughout we use \cite{Jantzen} as a convenient reference for facts about algebraic groups.
 If $H\subset G$ is an inclusion of algebraic groups over the ground field $K$, then the restriction functor from rational $G$-modules to rational $H$-modules has a right adjoint denoted by $\ind^G_H$~(\cite[I.3.3]{Jantzen}).
 Its right derived functors are denoted by $R^i\ind^G_H$.
 For an inclusion of groups $K\subset H\subset G$ and $M$ a rational $K$-representation there is a spectral sequence \cite[I.4.5(c)]{Jantzen}

-If $G/H$ is a scheme and $V$ is a finite-dimensional representation then $\call_{G/H}(V)$ is by definition the $G$-equivariant vector bundle on $G/H$ given by the sections of $(G\times V)/H$.
-The functor $\call_{G/H}(-)$ defines an equivalence between the finite-dimensional $H$-representations and the $G$-equivariant vector bundles on $G/H$.
-The inverse of this functor is given by taking the fiber in $[H]$.
+If $H \subset G$ are group schemes such that $G/H$ is a scheme, and $V$ is a finite-dimensional $H$-representation, then $\call_{G/H}(V)$ is by definition the $G$-equivariant vector bundle on $G/H$ given by the sections of $(G\times V)/H$.
+The functor $\call_{G/H}(-)$ defines an equivalence~\cite[Theorem 2.7]{Cline-Parshall-Scott:1983} between the finite-dimensional $H$-representations and the $G$-equivariant vector bundles on $G/H$.
+The inverse of this functor is given by taking the fiber in $[H] \in G/H$.

 If $G/H$ is a scheme then $R^n\ind_H^G$ may be computed as \cite[Prop.\ I.5.12]{Jantzen}